-Under the Unfair Sales Act, any sale of an item by a seller of motor vehicle fuel at less than the cost to a retailer impairs and prevents fair competition, injures public welfare and is unfair competition contrary to public policy.
-Evidence of a sale below cost must be prima facie evidence of intent. [s.
+Under the Unfair Sales Act, any sale of an item by a seller of motor vehicle fuel at less than the cost to a retailer impairs and prevents fair competition, injures public welfare, and is unfair competition contrary to public policy.
+Evidence of a sale below cost is prima facie evidence of intent. [s.
 100.30 (3), Stats.]
 DATCP or a district attorney may commence an action on behalf of the state to recover a civil forfeiture of not less than \$50 nor more than \$500 for the first violation, and not less than \$200 nor more than \$2,500 for each subsequent violation of the act. [s.
 100.30 (4), Stats.]
 The act may also be enforced by a private cause of action.
-Any person injured as a result of a sale of gasoline in violation of the act may bring an action (within 180 days of the violation) against the violator for temporary or permanent injunctive relief, or three times the amount of any monetary loss sustained or \$2,000, whichever is greater.
+Any person injured as a result of a sale of gasoline in violation of the act may bring an action, within 180 days of the violation, against the violator for temporary or permanent injunctive relief, or three times the amount of any monetary loss sustained or \$2,000, whichever is greater.
 The forfeiture will multiply by each day of continued violation, and may include other costs like accounting and attorney fees. [s.
 100.305 (5m), Stats.]

-There have been multiple attempts to repeal the Unfair Sales Act in its entirety in the past decade.
-For example, 2019 Assembly Bill 155/Senate Bill 51 and 2015 Assembly Bill 452/Senate Bill 371 were introduced to repeal the act, but each failed to pass either house.
-In addition, the Governor's executive budget proposal for the 2019-20 biennial budget, 2019 Assembly Bill 56/Senate Bill 59, proposed removing the specified markups for gasoline.
+Numerous measures to repeal the Unfair Sales Act have been introduced in the past decade.
+For example, 2023 Assembly Bill 988/Senate Bill 888, 2019 Assembly Bill 155/Senate Bill 51 and 2015 Assembly Bill 452/Senate Bill 371 each proposed to repeal the act in its entirety, but failed to pass either house.
+In addition, the Governor's executive budget proposal for the 2023-24 biennial budget, 2023 Assembly Bill 43/2023 Senate Bill 70, proposed removing the specified markups for gasoline.
 The Legislature removed those provisions before enactment of the budget act.

-&lt;sup>12 The "average posted terminal price" is defined as the average posted rack price for gasoline, as published by a petroleum price reporting service. [s.
-100.30(2)(a), Stats.]
+&lt;sup>11 The "average posted terminal price" is defined as the average posted rack price for gasoline, as published by a petroleum price reporting service. [s.
+100,30 (2) (a), Stats.]

-&lt;sup>13 In the past, DATCP has opined that the "meeting competition" exception often results in widespread retail pricing below the minimum markup, particularly where the competitor is located in a neighboring state with a lower gasoline tax and hence less expensive gasoline.
-[See letter from DATCP to Senator Dave Zien (May 3, 2006), at pp. 5-7; see also Go America, LLC.v.
+&lt;sup>12 In the past, DATCP has opined that the "meeting competition" exception often results in widespread retail pricing below the minimum markup, particularly where the competitor is located in a neighboring state with a lower gasoline tax and hence less expensive gasoline.
+[See letter from DATCP to Senator Dave Zien (May 3, 2006), at pp. 5-7; see also Go America, LLC. v.
 Kwik Trip, Inc., 2006 WI App 94 (affirming that a competitor for purposes of the "meeting competition" exception need not be located in Wisconsin).]

-&lt;sup>14 Prima facie evidence is evidence that, on its face, would be sufficient to prove a particular proposition or fact.
+&lt;sup>13 Prima facie evidence is evidence that, on its face, would be sufficient to prove a particular proposition or fact.